 Generally speaking, in an uncontested divorce, a couple will create a marital settlement agreement (also called a separation agreement, or a property settlement agreement).
 This document outlines how the couple wishes to proceed in matters of custody, support, alimony, and/or property division.
 If the couple can agree on some issues but not others, they can create a partial agreement; the court will render decisions on the rest.

 Child support and custody can always be subject to modification because the best interests of the child are the primary concern of the court.
 However, other aspects of your decree – such as alimony – may be protected from modification if there is a provision in the settlement that says it is not subject to modification, or if there is an express waiver included in the settlement.

 Modifying any part of your divorce decree can be challenging, especially if your ex-spouse does not want to cooperate, or opposes the modification.
 Working with an experienced divorce attorney is in your best interest.
 At Cynthia H. Clark & Associates, LLC, we assist clients in need of post-divorce modifications to custody and support agreements, and alimony agreements.

 Things change.
-When they do, you can rely on our Annapolis divorce attorneys to help you through the modification process.
+When they do, you can rely on our Annapolis divorce attorneys to help you through the Final Judgments process.
 To schedule a consultation, please call Cynthia H. Clark & Associates, LLC at 410.921.2422 or fill out our contact form.